 Liberation Theology, Social Justice

-Social Justice is a great Catholic virtue, proposed by several Popes, but forces in the Church who are working against the Magisterium have manipulated the term to propose a very different model, based on the “best of what Marx believed.”
-This movement is called "Liberation Theology".
-It is in stark contrast to the valid proposals of the Popes.
-However, Catholic theology cannot be defined by renegade liberation theologians, it has always been defined by Rome.
-This movement has affected the philosphies and actions of large Catholic charity groups such as “Development and Peace” in Canada and "Catholic Relief Services" in the US.
+Social Justice is a great Catholic virtue, proposed by several Popes.
+It should be considered distinct from "Liberation Theology", which is in stark contrast to the valid proposals of the Popes and has influenced the directions of large Catholic charity groups such as “Development and Peace” in Canada and "Catholic Relief Services" in the US.

 “Catholic” Liberation Theology began in Latin America with a book by Gustavo Gutierrez in 1973, in response to a dire situation where many bishops were in the back pocket of a corrupt “capitalistic” government.
 It seemed to Gutierrez that the only way to get workers the rights they deserved was to undermine the authority of government and the church, where many bishops were part of the social elite.